Ombudsman for Banking Services and Investments: History

+In October 2023, “amid a surge in consumer complaints about their banks, the federal Finance department is mandating that the non-profit Ombudsman for Banking Services and Investments (OBSI) serve as the sole provider of external complaint handling.”

+Operation

 OBSI is Canada's national independent dispute resolution service (ADR) for consumers or small businesses with a complaint they can't resolve with their financial services firm.
 As a free alternative to the legal system, OBSI works informally and confidentially to find fair outcomes to disputes about banking and investment products and services.

 If OBSI decides that a firm has acted unfairly, made an error or given a customer bad advice, and the customer lost money as a result, it will recommend that the firm restore your financial position to where it should have been.
 OBSI may also recommend other types of non-financial compensation when appropriate.
 If OBSI thinks a customer has been treated fairly, or the settlement offer the customer has previously received from a firm is fair, OBSI will inform the customer and let them know the reasons why it believes so.
 While OBSI cannot order a firm to follow a recommendation, OBSI has an excellent record of firms – and clients – accepting its recommendations.
 OBSI will make public the name of any firm that refuses a recommendation.

 The limit for OBSI's recommendations is $350,000.
 However, if a customer's claim is for an amount higher than $350,000 the customer can voluntarily reduce it.

 OBSI is not a regulator, and because OBSI is impartial it does not advocate for consumers or the industry.
 That also means OBSI doesn't give advice – financial, legal or other.
 If a customer doesn't like OBSI's findings in a case, the customer is still able to go to a lawyer or seek other ways of resolving the dispute.